 Before you cut these out, I recommend using a product you can buy at the fabric shop called “Fray Stop”.
 You spray this on the fabric, so that when you cut the fabric, the threads along the edges won’t start to unravel while you’re working on it.

-Otherwise, cut the sail cloth, leaving a 1/8″ buffer all around the sail.
+After the sewing is complete, or if you’re only drawing the panel lines in, cut the sail cloth, leaving a 1/8″ buffer all around the sail.
 Cut it so that this buffer is as clean and even as possible, all the way around the sail.
 Fold this extra cloth over the edge of the sail so it’s on the right or starboard side of the sail.
 You can use a little white glue (Elmer’s Glue All) to hold the fold, but don’t soak the cloth.
 You just want enough to hold the cloth.
 I recommend using a small disposable brush to apply the glue.
 As with all new techniques, I recommend test it out on scrap cloth first.